myriapod/ao3trendingpage/README.md

 <h3>Stats table</h3>
 This table is updated every time the python script runs.
 The work IDs appear several times, with a different timestamp and stats to track the trends.
 Each entry has an autoincremented ID in this table to falicitate chronologisation.

-<b>issue :</b> mariadb.OperationalError: FUNCTION datetime.datetime does not exist.
-Check the 'Function Name Parsing and Resolution' section in the Reference Manual (str(date) but it didn't help)

 <h2>Store the SQL database on AZURE</h2>
 <b>to do</b>